 So while you are enjoying your Fourth of July weekend, remember how precious liberty is and be thankful.
-What other historical sites from the early days of the United States have you visited?
+What other historical sites you visited?
 I would love to hear more about it in the comments.

 Expert Tips for Visiting Historical Sites in Philadelphia